Private Letter Ruling

 Dear * * *:

-Why you are receiving this letter
+Why you're receiving this letter

-What you need to do
+What you need to know

 Additional information

-• If you disagree with our proposed deletions, follow the instructions in the Letter 437 on how to notify us.
+- If you disagree with our proposed deletions, follow the instructions in the Letter 437 on how to notify us.

-• If you agree with our deletions, you don't need to take any further action.
+- If you agree with our deletions, you don't need to take any further action.

+If you have questions, you can call the contact person shown at the top of this letter.
 Keep a copy of this letter for your records.

 Sincerely,